mohammad-azam22/pdf-rag-system/README.md

 # PDF RAG System

-This repository contains the code for the PDF RAG System, a project designed to enable users to query a PDF document.
+This is a PDF <a href="https://en.wikipedia.org/wiki/Retrieval-augmented_generation" target="_blank">Retrieval Augmented Generation (RAG)</a> System, a project designed to enable users to query a PDF document.
 The system works in two steps:
 1. Load the PDF document.
 2. Query the PDF document.